uhop/dcl/README.md

 ## Debugging helpers

-There is a special moduule `dcl/debug` that adds better error checking and reporting for your "classes" and objects.
+There is a special module `dcl/debug` that adds better error checking and reporting for your "classes" and objects.
 All you need is to require it, and it will plug right in:

 ```js
 var dclDebug = require("dcl/debug");